 This page was updated in April, 2021.
 Photo by Debra Carpenter, design by Jenny Clendenen.

-I love giving author readings (solo and group) and panel discussions!
+I love giving author readings (solo and group) and presenting on panels!